sdathey/Azure-SOC/README.md

 ## Introduction

 In this project, Rayda Estate, a fictional company, has deployed an Azure-based honeynet to attract Internet attackers.
 Log sources from various resources are collected in a Log Analytics workspace, enabling Microsoft Sentinel to generate attack maps, alerts, and incidents.
 Initial security metrics were measured over a 24-hour period in the insecure environment.
 Subsequently, security controls were implemented to fortify the environment, and metrics were measured for an additional 24 hours.
-The following metrics are used:

-- SecurityEvent (Windows Event Logs)
-- Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

 The architecture of the honeynet in Azure consists of the following components: